TheNullicorn/kotlin-nbt-lib/src/commonTest/kotlin/me/nullicorn/ooze/nbt/test/README.md

     - The same is also available for numeric array types (`TAG_Byte_Array`, `TAG_Int_Array`, and `TAG_Long_Array`), where every element in the array would be converted using the appropriate `toX` method.
+- `Entries.kt` - Data for tests involving the `Entry` class.
+- `Names.kt` - Data for testing tag names, specifically in compounds.
+- `Types.kt` - Data for tests involving the `Type` enum.
+- `Values.kt` - Stress-test data for NBT values.
+All values come from the `data` package.